BBFF Team

 Sondra Litvaityte

-Sondra, originally from Šiauliai, Lithuania, began her international journey in 1998 when she moved to Italy to pursue the IB program at the United World College on a Soros Foundation scholarship.
-She later earned a degree in political science and international relations from La Sapienza University in Rome and went on to serve at the Embassy of the Republic of Lithuania in Italy and the Consulate General of Lithuania in New York for more than 15 years.
+Sondra, originally from Šiauliai, Lithuania, began her international career in 1998 after moving to Italy to study in the IB program at United World College on a Soros Foundation scholarship.
+She earned a degree in political science and international relations from La Sapienza University in Rome and served for over 15 years at the Embassy of the Republic of Lithuania in Italy and the Consulate General of Lithuania in New York.

 Jonathan Vilms